Given the choice of experiencing Pain and Nothing, I would choose Pain.

 Had my Mississippi experience given men an edge?
 Maybe, but the real test would inaugurate some 9,200 miles from Georgia.

 Most of us would get leave before our advanced training began.
-After successful completion of AIT, we would be prepared — and hopefully ready — for WAR.
+Then, after successfully completing AIT, we would be prepared — and hopefully ready — for WAR.

 *Some were drafted into the Marines (or allowed to opt for the Corps).